On the convex characterisation of the set of unital quantum channels: Preliminaries

-Choi's theorem has a natural extension provided that the set of CPT maps is the dual of the set of UCP maps.
+Choi's theorem has a natural extension provided that the set of CPT maps is the dual of the set of UCP maps with respect to the complex conjugation.
 The following theorem establishes when a CPT map is an extreme point of the set $\Xi^{T}_{n,m}$.

 \begin{theorem} Consider the set of CPT maps $\mathcal{E}: \mathcal{D}_n \mapsto \mathcal{D}_m$ with minimal operator-sum representation $\mathcal{E}(\rho)=\sum_{i=1}^{r}K_i\rho K_i^{\dagger}$.
 Then, $\mathcal{E}$ is an extreme point of $\Xi^{T}_{n,m}$ if and only if the set $\{K^\dagger_i K_j\}_{i,j \in \Z_r}$ is linearly independent. \end{theorem}